Djiit/website/blog/2019-10-07-Bootstrapping-twitch-ext-nextjs.md

 Allright !
 Now, `cd` into your new project folder and open a text editor of your choice.
 In a NextJS project, each page of your app sits in the `pages` folder (sic).

-Twitch extensions are divided into pages, too, .
+Twitch extensions are divided into pages, so we will need to tell NextJS to handle these separates pages.
+It is a bit like Webpack's entrypoints.
 As a simple example, let's assume we are building a *panel* extension (see [this page](https://dev.twitch.tv/docs/extensions/): "A panel extension appears in the panel area below the video player.
 Panel Extensions stay active even when the channel is not live.").
 Rename `pages/index.html` into `pages/panel.html`.

 Create a new `next.config.js` file at the root of your project like this one :